a-n-rose/Python-Sound-Tool/README.md

 (env)..$ pip install notebook
 (env)..$ jupyter notebook
 ```
 Venture into the folder `jupyter_notebooks` and have a go!

+## Visually and Aurally in the Documentation:

+<a href="https://aislynrose.bitbucket.io/example_cases.html">SoundPy Examples</a>

-## Example datasets
+# Example datasets

 If you would like to play around with various types of sound, check out my <a href='https://github.com/a-n-rose/mini-audio-datasets'>repo</a> containing mini datasets of sound, ranging from speech to noise.
 They are very small so don't expect much as it comes to training neural networks.
-These example datasets are used in some of the documentation <a href="https://aislynrose.bitbucket.io/example_cases.html">examples</a>.

-## Testing
+# Testing

-If you want to run the tests for soundpy, they currently use <a href="https://github.com/a-n-rose/mini-audio-datasets/tree/master/test_audio">audiofiles available</a> in the example datasets repo, mentioned above.
+If you want to run the tests for SoundPy, they currently use some <a href="https://github.com/a-n-rose/mini-audio-datasets/tree/master/test_audio">audiofiles available</a> in the example datasets repo, mentioned above.
 Also, see `tests_requirements.txt`.
 The packages located there will need to be installed via:

 ```
 (env)..$ pip install -r tests_requirements.txt